 Whether you’re a tech-wiz or not, PC Fairs can be a mess.

-Countless offers, numerous lookalike booths and promoters screaming in your face can make it an unappetising place to navigate.
-The uninitiated may brave all that and still end up not getting the biggest bang for your buck – which is not the result you want from a fair at all.
+Countless offers, repeated booths and promoters screaming in your face in a plethora of languages can make it a difficult place to navigate.
+For the uninitiated, you may even fall for traps and end up not getting the biggest bang for your buck – What we all want from a fair.

 Check out floor maps and brochures online

 The best way to get a heads up on what to expect, and whether the fair is for you.
-Most fairs, like the Consumers Electronics Fair 2017, put up their floor plans on their websites.
+Most fairs put up their floor plans on their websites.
 Scan through it and look out for your favourite brands and whether you’ll actually find things that are useful for yourself.

 Next, you need to know what exactly they’re selling.
-Xiaomi may be setting up booths but you’ll be pretty bummed to find out they’re only selling phones and not the power banks you so desperately needed (and travelled halfway across Singapore for).
+Xiaomi may be setting up booths but you’ll be pretty bummed to find out they’re only selling phones and not the power banks you so desperately needed (and travelled a great distance for).